-The are only 6 ingredients.
-The recipe calls for 1/2 cup chopped spinach, but doesn’t specify fresh or frozen.
+There are only 6 ingredients.
+The recipe calls for 1/2 cup chopped spinach but doesn’t specify fresh or frozen.
 I had frozen chopped spinach on hand, so that’s what I used.
-It also calls for 4 pork chops, but since it’s just the HH and me we used two and saved the extra stuffing to use in omelettes.
+It also calls for 4 pork chops, but since it’s just the HH and me we used two and saved the extra stuffing to use in omelets.
 Also, the recipe called for pork chops with the bone in.
 I think these work well with or without the bone.

 You really want to use thick chops for this recipe.
 You can see that they’re thicker than my 1/2 cup measuring cup.

 Mix the spinach, feta, and sundried tomatoes in a bowl.

 Cut a slit in the pork chops, season with salt and pepper, and stuff them.

 The recipe says to soak toothpicks to secure the chops, then grill them.
 Our grill happened to be out of gas, so we chose to bake them standing up like they’re pictured.